Michal-Atlas/DawnStorm/system/index.md

 > Dodging an attack would require a `Dexterity` check, Blocking it with a shield would depend on whether you are deflecting or absorbing the force, resulting in your `Dexterity` or `Body` Bonuses to be added respectively,

 When you are hit you lose Stats, 1 by default.
-If the success of the roll (CR - Roll) is by more than your enemy's skill, you score a critical success and the enemy loses 1 additional stat for every degree of success.
+If your Degree of Success is more than your enemy's skill, you score a critical success and the enemy loses 1 additional stat for every degree of success beyond that skill.

 1 Round of combat is 3 seconds.
 If an effect would end 1 or 2 seconds into the round, either it ends 2 or 4 turns into the round,